Economic rent

 In economics, economic rent is any payment to the owner of a factor of production in excess of the costs needed to bring that factor into production.
 In classical economics, economic rent is any payment made (including imputed value) or benefit received for non-produced inputs such as location (land) and for assets formed by creating official privilege over natural opportunities (e.g., patents).
-In the moral economy of neoclassical economics, assuming the market is natural, and does not come about by state and social contrivance, economic rent includes income gained by labor or state beneficiaries or other "contrived" exclusivity, such as labor guilds and unofficial corruption.
+In the moral economy of neoclassical economics, assuming the market is natural and not the product of state and social contrivance, economic rent includes income gained by labor, state beneficiaries, or other "contrived" exclusivity, such as labor guilds and unofficial corruption.

 Overview

-In the moral economy of the economics tradition broadly, economic rent is distinct from producer surplus, or normal profit, both of which are theorized to involve productive human action.
+In the broader economics tradition, economic rent is distinct from producer surplus or normal profit, both of which are theorized to involve productive human action.
 Economic rent is also independent of opportunity cost, unlike economic profit, of which opportunity cost is an essential component.
 Economic rent is viewed as unearned revenue while economic profit is a narrower term describing surplus income earned by choosing between risk-adjusted alternatives.
-Unlike economic profit, economic rent cannot be theoretically eliminated by competition because any actions the recipient of the income may take, such as improving the object to be rented, will then change the total income to contract rent.
-Still, the total income is made up of economic profit (earned) plus economic rent (unearned).
+Unlike economic profit, economic rent cannot be theoretically eliminated by competition because any actions the recipient of the income may take, such as improving the object being rented, will change the total income to contract rent.
+Contract rent refers to rent mutually agreed upon by the landowner and the user.
+Still, total income consists of economic profit (earned) plus economic rent (unearned).

-For a produced commodity, economic rent may be due to the legal ownership of a patent (a politically enforced right to the use of a process or ingredient).
-For education and occupational licensing, it is the knowledge, performance, and ethical standards, as well as the cost of permits and licenses that are collectively controlled as to their number, regardless of the competence and willingness of those who wish to compete on price alone in the area being licensed.
-In regard to labor, economic rent can be created by the existence of mass education, labor laws, state social reproduction supports, democracy, guilds, and labor unions (e.g., higher pay for some workers, where collective action creates a scarcity of such workers, as opposed to an ideal condition where labor competes with other factors of production on price alone).
+For a produced commodity, economic rent may arise from the legal ownership of a patent (a politically enforced right to use a process or ingredient).
+For education and occupational licensing, it is the knowledge, performance, and ethical standards, as well as the cost of permits and licenses, that are collectively controlled as to their number, regardless of the competence and willingness of those who wish to compete on price alone in the area being licensed.
+Regarding labor, economic rent can be created by the existence of mass education, labor laws, state social reproduction supports, democracy, guilds, and labor unions (e.g., higher pay for some workers, where collective action creates a scarcity of such workers, as opposed to an ideal condition where labor competes with other factors of production on price alone).
 For most other production, including agriculture and extraction, economic rent is due to a scarcity (uneven distribution) of natural resources (e.g., land, oil, or minerals).
+The term scarcity rent refers to the price paid for the use of homogeneous land when its supply is limited in relation to demand.
+If all units of land are homogeneous but demand exceeds supply, all land will earn economic rent by virtue of its scarcity.